 Whether you are venture-funded or self-funded, you have to figure out how to turn your startup into a real business.
 Although it my seem inconceivable, it’s not impossible.

 Here are 7 tactics that will help turn your startup into a real company:

 Never climb the corporate ladder

 If you are trying to turn your startup into a real business, you need to increase your revenue.
-The best way to get money into your startup is to convince large companies to pay you as they are typically sitting on piles of cash.
+The best way to get money for your startup is to convince large companies, typically sitting on piles of cash, to pay you.

 Whether you know someone at these Fortune 500 companies or not, you can get in the door and make a sale.
 Here’s what you need to do.